 In this example we have the Sig Sauer SOW33202 Whiskey3.
 This scope is a 3-9X40 and an exact duplicate to the very old a solid Leupold I have mounted on a rifle of mine today and was put together in 1966.
-This new scope is the gold standard in deer rifle scopes and the 308 makes for a wonderful deer rifle as the bullet weights take on warm targets with ease.
+This new scope is the gold standard in deer rifle scopes and the 308 makes for a wonderful deer rifle as the bullet drop weights take on warm targets with ease.
 Produce clean kills setting the critters free of unnecessary discomfort, and tend to chamber and function like a dream in all manor of rifle actions.

 The Sig product is built in the second focal plane SFP and makes use of capped turrets and a one inch primary tube size.
 I have observed some writers say the scope is a “good medium range” option.
 Well folks that writer doesn’t’t hunt whitetail much if at all.
-This scope as set up in the 3-9 power will tag a trophy buck to 400 yards with ease, and a good long range shot can push her much further.
+This optic as setting up in the 3-9 power will tag a trophy buck to 400 yards with ease, and a good long range shot can push her much further.
 In truth about 75% of the public should not be shooting at game further than 100 yards if even that far.

 Buying into this scope will keep you in the game for a very long time at a fair price tag to boot.

 4. Bushnell Dust & Dawn.